kolbanidze/cimplecrypt/README.md

 # Cimplecrypt

-Cross platform simple file encryption in C. Supports Windows, Linux and MacOS (builds available).
+Cross platform simple file encryption in C. Supports Windows, Linux and MacOS (x64 builds available).

 ## Encryption
 For encryption it uses AEGIS-256.
 As a KDF - Argon2 ID (libsodium implementation).